Scary Scree Limits Boulder Adventures

 show more

-First day was 6-mile trek to Window Lake, rarely visited alpine lake nestled below an 11,000-foot ridge.
-On other side was Boulder City, a deserted mining town accessed by old road which became trail to a pass.
-We would camp at Window Lake, cross Boulder Basin, drop into South Fork-East Fork Salmon River basin for a second camp, hike down East Fork bike trail, and hike over West Pass to return to our start at North Fork-West Fork Wood River trailhead.When we scrambled over last ridge to Window Lake we saw mountain goats racing up the hillside.
-More secure half mile above us, they loitered on the steep slopes for several hours as we found a campsite, set up near lake (only flat area) and David got out fishing gear.
+First day was 6-mile trek to Window Lake, rarely visited alpine lake nestled below 11,000-foot ridge.
+On other side was Boulder City, deserted mining town accessed by old road that turns into trail of sorts to pass.
+We would camp at Window Lake, cross Boulder Basin, drop into South Fork-East Fork Salmon River basin for second camp, hike down East Fork bike trail, and hike over West Pass to return to our start at North Fork-West Fork Wood River Trailhead.When we scrambled over last ridge to Window Lake we saw mountain goats racing up hillside.
+More secure half-mile above us, they loitered on steep slopes for several hours as we found a campsite, set up near lake (only flat area), and David got out fishing gear.

-The lake exploded with jumping fish and David reeled in a large rainbow on almost every cast.
+Lake exploded with jumping fish and David reeled in large rainbow on almost every cast.
 Later we enjoyed four fish cooked in foil on a small fire from gathered dead wood.

 Instead of fishing, I went exploring.
-In a side basin with smaller lake I surprised two nannies and two kids!
-Next I walked around our lake and checked out best route for ridge climb, a trail of sorts.
+In side basin with smaller lake I surprised two nannies and two kids!
+Next I walked around our lake and checked out best route for ridge climb, what looked like old trail.
 Or so I thought.

-But the next morning, after circling lake and following trail up a drainage I suddenly found myself clawing my way up a rocky couloir.
-David had gone up the scree to a trail of sorts; but my “trail” suddenly turned straight up a drainage.
+But next morning, after circling lake and following trail up a drainage, I found myself clawing my way up a rocky couloir.
+David had gone up the scree to a goat route, but my “trail” suddenly went straight up a drainage.

 At top I skittered across side slope to David’s “trail.”
 The steep climb had a few switchbacks and near the top a view of the “Window” stone formation that gave the lake its name.
 We looked down other side at steep Boulder Basin.

-On his 2021 trek, David dropped into the basin to find old road and trail we had taken to the pass.
+On his 2021 trek, David dropped into basin to find old road and trail we had taken to the pass.
 This time he thought we might find a better route over a small peak and down a ridge.
 But David’s scouting scramble revealed much more rugged terrain than visible from his planning with Google Earth imagery.
-Back into the basin, with 500 more feet to drop in only one-third mile distance—that translates to 1500 ft elevation change per mile—yikes!
+Back into basin, with 500 more feet to drop in only one-third-mile distance—that translates to 1500 feet elevation change per mile—yikes!

-I nervously made my way down a bit further.
-David bounced across, got my pack, and left it halfway down the basin in some brush.
-He told me to follow the vegetation down.
-I saw him striding on scree far ahead as I buckled on my pack and inched down the draw.
-I passed a couple old game routes heading back to the ridge.
+I nervously made my way down a bit farther.
+David bounced across, got my pack, and left it halfway down basin in some brush.
+He told me to follow the vegetation.
+I saw him striding on scree far below as I buckled on my pack and inched down the draw.
+I passed a couple old game routes heading back to ridge.

-On to East Fork, elk hunters and fall colors
+On to East Fork, elk hunters & fall colors

-Open flat trail offered warm sun and views of bright yellow aspen stands on the river below.
-I changed to t-shirt and cutoffs.
+Open flat trail offered warm sun and views of bright yellow aspen stands on river below.
+I changed into t-shirt and cutoffs.
 On down a big house and horse barn apparently on inholding within national forest.
-It was just below the deserted trailhead and closed Bowery Guard Station.
-The outfitter’s truck and a truck with Oregon plates were parked at end of East Fork Road.
+It was just below deserted trailhead and closed Bowery Guard Station.
+The outfitter’s truck and a second truck with Oregon plates were parked at end of East Fork Road.

-At West Pass Road’s end we found two bow hunter camps, one with three motorcycles and three tents, one small tent at boundary.
-David talked to guys at the larger camp, found out they were locals who avoided hunting up South Fork (where we came from) because of outfitter.
+At West Pass Road’s end we found two bow hunter camps, one with three motorcycles and three tents, the other with one small tent at boundary.
+David talked to guys at the larger camp and learned they were locals who avoided hunting up South Fork (where we came from) because of outfitter.

-We continued on old, closed road climbing gently, crossed ankle-deep West Fork, and camped at a road cut switchback, only flat around.
+We continued on old, closed road climbing gently, crossed ankle-deep West Fork, and camped at road-cut switchback, only flat around.
 Up early, steep ascent in airy pink sunrise clouds.
-Windy in the basin and a nasty stretch of down trees through avalanche zone.
-Steep climb then series of grassy hills (in 2016, we spooked elk herd here descending from West Pass) and long meander to pass.
+Windy in basin and a nasty stretch of down trees through avalanche zone.
+Steep climb then series of grassy hills (where in 2016, we spooked elk herd descending from West Pass) and long meander to pass.

-From 2016 trip I recalled steep ascent—but the slick trail was much worse going down.
-We met young woman headed for pass with a friendly dog; then descended rocky switchbacks with grand views of North Fork Big Wood River valley below.
+From 2016 trip I recalled steep ascent—but this time slick trail was much worse going down.
+We met young woman headed for pass with a friendly dog, then descended rocky switchbacks with grand views of North Fork Big Wood River valley below.
 A long contour above West Fork North Fork Salmon River and nice switchbacks through Douglas-fir and pinegrass forest.

 I didn’t care for Forest Service’s new trail contouring far above West Fork, up and down hillsides.
 (Old trail went along creek, crossed and then climbed.)
-Two vehicles at the trailhead.
-Register indicated several came in the same day we entered but a few hours later, headed to Amber Lakes, West Pass, or a peak.
-Despite day hikers we had only solitude further in.
+Two vehicles at trailhead.
+Register indicated several others came in the same day we entered but a few hours later, headed to Amber Lakes, West Pass, or a peak.
+Despite day hikers we had only solitude farther in.

 2021 Visit: Revisiting Iconic Boulders